walker2/efk-stack/README.md

 ```bash
 ansible-playbook -i ansible/hosts ansible/create-folder.yml -K
 ```
-If you are planning to use metricbeat for infrastructure monitoring and you have Kubernetes v1.12 -- be sure to check that read-only port of kubelet on each node is open.[^1]
+If you are planning to use metricbeat for infrastructure monitoring and you have Kubernetes v1.12 -- be sure to check that read-only port of kubelet on each node is open.
 You can do this using provided ansible-playbook.
-[^1]: It's important to note that this practice can lead to security threats and should be avoided if possible in non-local clusters.
+> It's important to note that this practice can lead to security threats and should be avoided if possible in production clusters.

 ```bash
 ansible-playbook -i ansible/hosts ansible/open-kubelet-port.yml -K